Sally Jamerson, Andi Strackeljahn, Jeani Young

 May 15th through June 20th

-Are you responsible for creating a new asynchronous online course or revising an existing one?
+Are you responsible for creating a new fully online course or revising an existing one?

-Will you be teaching that course in the next two semesters?
+Will you be teaching that course in the next academic year?

 If you answered "yes" to both of those questions, the Online Course Design and Development Bootcamp may be for you.
 The Bootcamp is an 8-week intensive, interactive online course offered by the IUPUI Center for Teaching and Learning in the spring and summer sessions.
 It provides

-Participants who successfully complete the Bootcamp will earn a Designing an Online Course badge from the IUPUI Center for Teaching and Learning.
+Participants who successfully complete the Bootcamp will earn the Designing an Online Course badge from the IUPUI Center for Teaching and Learning.

-- Do I need to be full-time faculty?
-Adjunct faculty are welcome to participate but you need to have the approval of your department to develop or revise an online course.
-The Bootcamp isn't appropriate for TAs or AIs.
+Do I need to be full-time faculty?
+No, adjunct faculty are welcome to participate!
+You do need to have the approval of your department to develop or revise an online course.
+The Bootcamp isn't appropriate for teaching assistants.

-- Do I need to have a real course or can I just make a hypothetical course?
-You do need to be working on a real course that you will teach within the next two semesters.
-The Bootcamp fills and has a waitlist of faculty who need to develop or revise a course within the next few months.
-A participant creating a hypothetical course takes a seat from someone with a hard deadline.
+Do I need to have a real course or can I just make a hypothetical course?
+You do need to be working on a real course that you will teach within the next academic year.
+A participant creating a hypothetical course takes a seat from someone with a hard deadline for their course development.
 If you're interested in a general overview of online course design and development, you may find the Teaching Online Series helpful.

-- Does it have to be an asynchronous online course or can it be a flipped course?
-Your course does need to be an asynchronous online course with no more than one required real-time meeting (in-person or video)per month.
+Does it have to be an asynchronous online course or can it be a flipped course?
+Your course does need to be an asynchronous online course with no more than one required real-time meeting (in-person or video)per& month.
 Flipped classes and hybrid classes meeting weekly/bi-weekly build community in the physical classroom while much of the Bootcamp is focused on online interaction between students and between students and the instructor.
 If your course is meeting in real time more than once a month, please feel free to contact the Center for Teaching and Learning and schedule a consultation and we'll be happy to help you individually.
-We are in the process of putting together something for flipped classes and blended classes meeting weekly/bi-weekly so keep an eye on the Happenings newsletter this fall.
+We are in the process of putting together a boot camp for flipped classes and blended classes meeting weekly/bi-weekly.
+More information on that course will be published when it is available.

-- What if my course is a non-facilitated or self-paced course?
+What if I have a non-facilitated or self-paced training course?
 Much of the Bootcamp is focused on designing for interaction between students and between students and the instructor.
-If you have a non-facilitated or self-paced course, please feel free to contact the Center for Teaching and Learning and schedule a consultation and we'll be happy to help you individually.
+If you have a non-facilitated or self-paced training course, please feel free to contact the Center for Teaching and Learning and schedule a consultation and we'll be happy to help you individually.

-- Do I need any special equipment?
+Do I need any special equipment?
 Yes, you will need access to a webcam and a microphone (preferably a headset style mic) and a newer computer (< 3 years old).
 Older computers normally do not have the processing power to record and edit videos, which participants will do for 2 assignments.